liojulien31/TkinterProjects/README.md

 # TkinterProjects
-New tkinter guis apps using python3.
+New tkinter guis apps using python3.Based on user needs,this gui will generate a file containing list or passwords.